TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/vmstopped.md

     cloudEnvironments="public"
 />

-# Virtual Machine is Deallocated
+# Resolve issues with a deallocated Virtual Machine

 <!--issueDescription-->
 ## **The virtual machine <!--$vmname-->[vmname]<!--/$vmname--> is currently deallocated.**